 Welcome to A Community Thread!
 I'll introduce you to a neighbor and remind you that we have much more in common than not.
-I'm hoping that celebrating our commonality and sharing that with you will help grow the notion that we are better together and so many of us are working for the same thing - peace.
+I'm hoping that celebrating our commonality and sharing that with you will help grow the notion that we are better together and remind you that so many of us are working for the same thing - peace.

 As former colleagues at Saving Grace and now both members of Allyship in Action, Erin Rook recommended LeeAnn to participate here.
 Before we started recording, I asked LeeAnn why she decided to accept the invitation and she said, “… because, as a woman of color, I wanted to provide a voice and a face that had not been represented much in this project yet and have the opportunity to connect other voices from marginalized communities to the project.”
 That’s a pretty good reason, if you ask me.
 This interview is full of LeeAnn's heart and thoughtfulness.
 It was a pleasure meeting her and I am happy to introduce you to her here.